 Co Editor – Peter Knego

-Writers include: Martin Cox, Shawn J. Dake, Kalle Id, Peter Knego and Peter Newall.
+Writers included: Martin Cox, Shawn J. Dake, Kalle Id, Peter Knego and the late Peter Newall.

 Contributed Articles from: Michael Bennett, Jonathan Boonzaier, Gordon Ghareeb, Allan Jordan.

 MaritimeMatters was online since 1998 and was based in Los Angeles.

 The Port of Southampton provided an early inspiration for maritime investigation.
 Currently, based in Los Angeles, Cox works as a photographer, writer and publisher of MaritimeMatters.

 He founded MaritimeMatters.com in 1996 and launched the one page site.
 Initially articulated his fascination with maritime topics, specifically ocean liners that he witnessed and researched in Southampton.
 By 1999 he had been introduced to Peter Knego who was doing stellar work in the maritime history field.
 He invited Peter to contribute to the site, to elevate his writing to a wider audience.
 Cox and Knego traveled together exploring liners of the world while Cox began to expand MaritimeMatters as platform to research contemporary and vintage ships and aspects of maritime culture and technology.